For years both transmission and engine rebuilders have struggled at times to determine the cause of crankshaft thrust bearing failures.

 For this reason, many heavy-duty diesel engines use separate thrust washers with a contoured face to enable them to support higher thrust loads.
 These thrust washers either have multiple tapered ramps and relatively small flat pads, or they have curved surfaces that follow a sine-wave contour around their circumference.

-In the past few years some new automotive engine designs include the use of contoured thrust bearings to enable them to carry higher thrust loads imposed by some of the newer automatic transmissions.
+So, In the past few years some new automotive engine designs include the use of contoured thrust bearings to enable them to carry higher thrust loads imposed by some of the newer automatic transmissions.
 Because it’s not practical to incorporate contoured faces on one piece flanged thrust bearings, these new engine designs use either separate thrust washers or a flanged bearing which is a three piece assembly.

 - Poor crankshaft surface finish